“Gen-Y consumers want two-way brand interaction and rich messaging that delivers.”

 That was just one of the takeaways from Sinch’s recent webinar: Engaging Conversations – An enterprise Guide to RCS & WhatsApp.

-The event, which gathered together global enterprises, brands, marketers and mobile operators from around the world explored the transformation, enabled by RCS and WhatsApp Business messaging, that is changing the ways in which enterprises communicate with consumers, boosting engagement, and delivering precious loyalty and sales.
+The event, which gathered together global enterprises, brands, marketers and mobile operators from around the world explored the transformation, enabled by RCS and WhatsApp Business API, that is changing the ways in which enterprises communicate with consumers, boosting engagement, and delivering precious loyalty and sales.

 Missed the webinar?
 Not to worry, here’s a quick run down of what you need to know!